Enhanced prospects for direct detection of inelastic dark matter from a non-galactic diffuse component: Impact on nuclear recoils

 It is noteworthy the pivotal role of the radiopurity measurements on a CaWO$_{4}$ target to probe large mass splittings in inelastic dark matter scenarios.
 This can be understood from the expression for the minimum DM velocity required to induced a recoil with energy $E_R$, Eq.~(\ref{eq:vmin}).
 Let us consider a velocity distribution where the maximum speed is $v_*$.
 Then, for an experiment capable of detecting a recoil of a nucleus $A_i$ with energy $E_R$, the maximum mass splitting that can be probed is:

 where the absolute maximum is reached when $E_R=\mu_{A_i}^2 v_*^2/(2 m_{A_i})$.
-This is shown in Figure~\ref{fig:delta_vs_ER}, for $v_*=764$ km/s, $v_*=820$ km/s, $v_*=1220$ km/s (solid lines), corresponding respectively to the maximal velocity at the Earth of dark matter particles bound to the Milky Way (described by the Standard Halo Model), from the Local Group envelope and from the Virgo Supercluster.
+This is shown in Figure~\ref{fig:delta_vs_ER} for a ${}^{184} \rm W$ target, and for $v_*=764$ km/s, $v_*=820$ km/s, $v_*=1220$ km/s (solid lines), corresponding respectively to the maximal velocity at the Earth of dark matter particles bound to the Milky Way (described by the Standard Halo Model), from the Local Group envelope and from the Virgo Supercluster.
 The plot also shows the range of recoil energies that can be detected by the CRESST-II experiment and by the radiopurity measurements in CaWO$_4$ crystals.
 As seen in the plot, while CRESST-II can only probe up to $\delta_{\rm DM}\sim 700$ keV, the radiopurity measurements allow to probe up to $\delta_{\rm DM}\sim 1200$ keV, when including the flux component from the dark matter bound to the Virgo Supercluster (however with a lower sensitivity due to the smaller exposure).
 From this plot it follows that the CRESST experiment would have an enhanced sensitivity to inelastic dark matter scenarios if the window of recoil energies used in the analysis were extended to larger values.
-Let us note that for low dark matter masses, extending the search window to higher recoil energies would not help in probing larger values of the mass splitting.
-This is illustrated in the Figure for $m_{\rm DM}=100$ GeV, from where it is apparent that to increase the reach in mass splittings it is necessary to extend the search to lower recoil energies.
+Let us note that for low dark matter masses, extending the search window of a given experiment to higher recoil energies would not always help in probing larger values of the mass splitting.
+This is illustrated in the Figure for $m_{\rm DM}=100$ GeV, from where it is apparent that in order to increase the reach in mass splittings it is necessary to extend the search of the radiopurity CaWO$_4$ measurement to lower recoil energies.